 The Lowell P. Weicker, Jr. Clinical Research Center (CRC) is primarily an outpatient center, but also supports inpatient studies in the John Dempsey Hospital.
-The major goal of the CRC is to carry out National Institutes of Health-supported clinical research protocols.
+The primary goal of the CRC is to execute clinical research protocols that support the National Institutes of Health.
 Many of these projects represent the application of basic science discoveries to clinical problems or look for better ways to combat disease and promote health.
-The CRC is also used for studies supported by foundations, pharmaceutical companies, and companies developing diagnostic tests and devices.
-Projects at the CRC are carried out by faculty at the UConn School of Medicine and School of Dental Medicine, located at UConn Health, and at a number of major affiliated hospitals including Hartford Hospital, St. Francis Hospital and Medical Center, and Connecticut Children’s Medical Center.
+The CRC is also used for studies supported by foundations, pharmaceutical companies and companies developing diagnostic tests and devices.
+Projects at the CRC are carried out by faculty at the UConn School of Medicine and School of Dental Medicine, located at UConn Health, and at a number of major affiliated hospitals including Hartford HealthCare, St. Francis Hospital (Trinity Health of New England) and Connecticut Children’s.

-Administration: Dr. Cheryl Oncken is the Program Director of the CRC.
+Administration: Dr. Victor Hesselbrock is the Interim Program Director of the CRC.
+Dr. Jonathan Covault is the Interim Medical Director.
 Oversight of the Center is provided by a Scientific Advisory Committee (SAC—chairman Dr. Victor Hesselbrock) and all protocols are reviewed by a planning team within the CRC.